vironix-health/vironix-documentation/content/members/2_self_monitoring.md

 # Overview

-The core of Vironix is accessing
+The core of Vironix is assessing

 # How to begin an assessment?